poseidon/typhoon/docs/atomic/google-cloud.md

 # Google Cloud

+!!! danger
+    Typhoon for Fedora Atomic is very alpha.
+Fedora does not publish official images for Google Cloud so you must prepare them yourself.
+Some addons don't work yet.
+Expect rough edges and changes.

-In this tutorial, we'll create a Kubernetes v1.10.1 cluster on Google Compute Engine (not GKE).
+In this tutorial, we'll create a Kubernetes v1.10.1 cluster on Google Compute Engine with Fedora Atomic.

-We'll declare a Kubernetes cluster in Terraform using the Typhoon Terraform module.
-On apply, a network, firewall rules, managed instance groups of Kubernetes controllers and workers, network load balancers for controllers and workers, and health checks will be created.
+We'll declare a Kubernetes cluster using the Typhoon Terraform module.
+Then apply the changes to create a network, firewall rules, health checks, controller instances, worker managed instance group, load balancers, and TLS assets.
+Instances are provisioned on first boot with cloud-init.

-Controllers and workers are provisioned to run a `kubelet`.
-A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules an `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and runs `kube-proxy` and `calico` or `flannel` on each node.
+Controllers are provisioned to run an `etcd` peer and a `kubelet` service.
+Workers run just a `kubelet` service.
+A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules the `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and schedules `kube-proxy` and `calico` (or `flannel`) on every node.
 A generated `kubeconfig` provides `kubectl` access to the cluster.

 ## Requirements

 * Google Cloud Account and Service Account
 * Google Cloud DNS Zone (registered Domain Name or delegated subdomain)
-* Terraform v0.11.x and [terraform-provider-ct](https://github.com/coreos/terraform-provider-ct) installed locally
+* Terraform v0.11.x installed locally
+* `gcloud` and `gsutil` for uploading a disk image to Google Cloud (temporary)

 ## Terraform Setup